 1. Security vulnerabilities that put your entire business at risk

 Remember the WannaCry ransomware attack in 2017?
 It devastated NHS services across England precisely because many systems were running unpatched, unsupported versions of Microsoft Windows.
-Hospitals cancelled appointments, ambulances were diverted, and patient records became completely inaccessible.
+Hospitals cancelled appointments, ambulances were diverted and patient records became completely inaccessible.
 The attack spread globally within hours, targeting organisations that hadn't applied available security patches.

-2. Regulatory compliance risks and GDPR headaches
+2. Regulatory compliance risks and UK GDPR headaches

 Common compliance gaps in legacy systems include:

-- No support for multi-factor authentication
+- No support for multi-factor authentication (now a Cyber Essentials April 2026 requirement for cloud services)

 - Encryption that doesn't meet current standards

-- Inadequate audit trails to demonstrate compliance
+- Inadequate audit trails to show compliance

 - No automated data retention management